bradflaugher/AI-Harmony-Book/docs/Book_Outlines/Choosing_Tech.md

 # Intro, why do we care, why are economics important?
 What is the goal with all of this?

+People fall in love with a technology. dont do it.
+Fall in love with a process instead, and also improve that process heyo.

 Talk about wharton platform pricing 000020 strategy and how only open source can compete, how to protect yourself from the trap, but benefit from the free stuff... xerox att facebook google etc (talk about amazon, microsoft and samsung with android)